genome21/CDU/TECHNICAL_PAPER.md

 End-to-end tests validate the application's functionality from the user's perspective, ensuring that the complete system behaves as expected in real-world scenarios.
 These tests help identify potential issues that may not be caught by unit or integration tests, such as problems with the user interface, performance, or third-party services.
 By incorporating end-to-end tests in the testing suite, developers can gain a higher level of confidence that their application will continue to function correctly even as dependencies are updated.

-In summary, a robust testing suite is a critical component of successful CDU implementation.
+A robust testing suite is a critical component of successful CDU implementation.
 By having a comprehensive set of unit, integration, and end-to-end tests, developers can ensure that their application remains stable, functional, and compatible with the latest dependency versions.
 The tests also provide valuable feedback to guide decision-making during the dependency updating process, helping developers prioritize and address any issues that may arise.

 ## 3.2.
 Handling Code Modifications